VidjilNet Consortium

 Inria

+If you use Vidjil, please cite [Borée 2025] which is the most up-to-date reference on the algorithmic methods.
 The Vidjil methods and platform were first described in [Giraud, Salson 2014] (algorithm) and [Duez 2016] (web platform).
-Reference for protocols are [Villarese 2022] (marker identification in ALL) and [Septenville 2022] (assessment of mutational status in CLL).
+References for protocols are [Villarese 2022] (marker identification in ALL) and [Septenville 2022] (assessment of mutational status in CLL).